 Competition has driven down price.
-Because there are several different brands to choose from, the competition has driven prices to make purchasing a home security system a reality.
-For a dollar a day or less, one can be up and running right away.
-When comparing that to other common costs like TV, internet or phone, one may realize that this costs less and is urgently more important.
+Because there are several brands to choose from, competition has driven down prices to make purchasing a home security system a reality.
+For a dollar a day or less, one can have one up and running right away.
+Comparing that to other utility bills like TV, internet or phone,it's apparent that home security costs less and is more important.

 Smart home automation systems.
-The home security systems has evolved over the past decade.
+The home security system has evolved over the last decade.
 What was once common place to have your home torn apart for wiring is no longer necessary.
 Most of the 20 systems reviewed offer free smart mobile control.
 Rushing inside the home to turn the panel off can now be bypassed with a tap on your smartphone from any location.

 Show it off.
 Imagine controlling your lights, thermostat and view live video feed from your security cameras.
 What was once available only to the rich and famous has made its way to the everyday consumer.

-Our process of ranking the 20 home security systems we tested included:
+Our process of ranking the top 20 home security systems included:

 1 - Nationwide.
 Unexpected moves happen and the last thing you need is a cancellation charge.
 Small companies have their perks but also many disadvantages.
 Each one reviewed here is available throughout the nation, many internationally.

-2 -Wireless equipment.
+2 -Wireless.
 It's 2016 and no need to get an alarm system that requires a home renovation to install.
 Note: Control panels and security cameras may need to plug in to a power source.
-However, all motion and window sensors tested are wireless.
+However, all motion and window sensors reviewed are wireless.

 3 - Affordable.
 You're not going to have to "sell the farm" to get your home secured.
 We made sure to test only ones that are very affordable.

 4 - Reputation.
 Thanks to door to door salesmen, many consumers have been scammed over the years expecting a 'free security system'.
-The top 20 here all have a legitimate name in the industry with a proven track record of sales and performance.
+A good history and customer support base greatly impacted the ratings of these companies.